 For a successful cut, we need a vector drawing in AutoCAD file format, DWG or DXF, with all curves drawn as polylines rather than splines.
 But don't worry, if you can't produce that, or aren't sure what it all means, we have a lot of tricks available to convert your drawing to this format.

 We do definitely need a vector drawing, from a program like Adobe Illustrator or Corel Draw, rather than a raster image such as a JPG or PNG.
 We'll be able to convert almost any vector format you have, such as AI, EPS, or SVG.
 PDF files can have both vector and raster images in them, so some will work and some won't.
+Due to limitations of the CNC machine code, please be sure that any curves are polyline curves, created from arc segments, rather than spline or Bezier curves.
+We may be able to convert splines, but we cannot guarantee the same level of accuracy on drawings we convert.

 If you're working with a 3D model, we can accept certain 3D file types as well.
 But if what you need cut is flat, most 3D programs will allow you to export a drawing on an arbitrary plane.
 AutoCAD's DXF format is very commonly used for this kind of export and it's ideal for us.